-In just five years of existence, College Hockey Inc. has helped impact NCAA Division I men's college hockey through extensive marketing and informational efforts designed to raise the sport's profile and to encourage elite young players to pursue a college hockey career.
+In just six years of existence, College Hockey Inc. has helped impact NCAA Division I men's college hockey through extensive marketing and informational efforts designed to raise the sport's profile and to encourage elite young players to pursue a college hockey career.

 The entity is operated under the auspices of a 12-member Board of Directors.
 It works closely with the commissioners of the six Division I men's hockey conferences and the coaching staffs and administrations of the 60 Division I programs.
 The organization was made possible by resources provided by USA Hockey, through a grant from the National Hockey League.

 College Hockey Inc. has reached thousands of young players and their families to promote the college hockey experience through grassroots and mass communications initiatives.
 Foremost among these efforts are our College Hockey Summits, gatherings of up to 75 top players in cities across North America that inform the players and their parents about college hockey and introduce them to some of the sport's coaches.

 Feedback from those sessions has been overwhelmingly positive .
 Former college players currently in the NHL often participate to talk about their undergraduate experiences."We can definitely attest that CHI is instrumental in moving players towards their goals." - Parent in California

 Whether addressing individual teams or large groups, the message is the same: the college hockey experience is the best in the world, thanks to an elite on-ice product, outstanding educational opportunities and the unique campus environment.

 In the 2013-14 season a record 305 NHL players came from college hockey backgrounds, making college hockey the fastest growing development path to the NHL and a bigger source of talent than all of Europe.
 College Hockey Inc.’s message highlights the success of those players to illustrate that college hockey is a proven path to the NHL.